xsj3n/xsj3n.github.io/src/posts/Modern_Administration_Crash_Course_-_2.md

 With that bit of parsing done, `[[ ${ip:0:3} -eq 169 ]] && ip=""` checks the retrieved IP to make sure it is not a link-local address.
 If it is, then `$ip` is reset to null before sleeping for ten seconds, to ensure the loop continues.

-Virtual machine IDs will need to be mapped to IP addresses, so before outputting this information to a file.
+Virtual machine IDs will need to be mapped to IP addresses before outputting this information to a file:

 ```bash
 json=$(jq -n \